 The club participates in the disaster preparedness exercise and operating activity known as Field Day, held annually on the fourth full weekend in June.
 Participants are encouraged to set up temporary stations under emergency power and make contacts with as many other participating stations as possible.
-The club sets up several stations powered by solar panels, batteries, and generators at Schroeder Park.
+The club sets up several stations powered by solar panels, batteries, and generators at Merlin Park.
 Anyone curious about amateur radio is encouraged to stop by during Field Day to observe the club in action, or even to participate in the fun (with the help of a licensed control operator)!
 The radios are operated from 11 AM Saturday morning to 11 AM Sunday morning.

 Many club members support the Amateur Radio Emergency Service, serving Josephine County and the State of Oregon for emergency communications.
 Club members also support many community service events, including Boatnik, the Josephine County Youth Tree Plant, and CROPWALK.

 For more information about the club, please contact our President, John Stubbe K7VSU, at 218-2244 or jstubbe7 at gmail dot com.

 PO Box 1164